KnairdA/blog.kummerlaender.eu/source/00_content/articles/2015-03-06_using_scheme_as_a_metaphor_for_template_metaprogramming.md

 Back in January I looked at compile time computation in C++ based on handling lists in a _functional fashion_ using a mixture between templates, generic lambda expressions and `constexpr` functions.
 The conclusion of the [appropriate article] was that the inherent restrictions of the approach taken in [ConstList], namely the missing guarantee on compile time evaluation, inability to make return types depend on actual values and lambda expressions being unable to be declared as constant make viewing types as values and templates as functions the superior approach.
 This article describes how this approach works out in practice.

-While [ConstList] turned out to be of limited use in actually performing compile time computations, it's list manipulation and query functionality was already inspired by how lists are handled in _LISP_ respectively its more minimalistic dialect _Scheme_, especially by the functionality described in the latter's [SRFI-1].
+While [ConstList] turned out to be of limited use in actually performing compile time computations, its list manipulation and query functionality was already inspired by how lists are handled in _LISP_ respectively its more minimalistic dialect _Scheme_, especially by the functionality described in the latter's [SRFI-1].
 When I started developing a new library porting this basic concept to the _type as value and templates as functions_ approach called [TypeAsValue] it quickly turned out that a _Scheme_ like paradigm maps quite well to template metaprogramming.
 This was initially very surprising as I did not expect that C++ templates would actually feel like a - admittedly rather verbose - functional programming language if used in a certain way.

 ~~~